 - Thousand Oaks: Top Family-Friendly Community Near L.A.

-Every age has its own distinctive challenges when it comes to moving away from the only home they’ve ever known.
-For teens and tweens, there’s sadness at losing lifelong friends (more on that in a minute).
+Every age has its own distinctive challenges when it comes to moving away from the only home a child has ever known.
+For teens and tweens, there’s the sadness of losing lifelong friends (more on that in a minute).
 Being the new kid in town can be nerve-wracking — and if the school year has already started, doubly so.
 For toddlers just beginning to gain their footing in the world, there’s the daunting task of navigating a new home and the loss of leaving familiar faces.
 Finding new friends will be key, so get involved with your local toddler network as soon as you can.

 And as for older kids, talk with them about the chance to expand their horizons.
 Maybe celebrate the move with a shopping spree or a mini-makeover.
 A must: Help them find the best coffee shop in town (or another favorite eatery) and splurge for a gift card.